Tombert/tombert.github.io2/_posts/2015-03-01-harlem-tombert.markdown

 I have spent the last four days in New York, not for vacation, not for work, but for scouting out apartments.

-It's one of thsoe things that they don't like to mention in movies accurately.
+It's one of those things that they don't like to mention in movies accurately.
 In fairness, I'm not sure there's a particularly good way to express "GOOD FUCKING SANTA, A SODA COST HOW MUCH?!", but perhaps that's something Hollywood could work on to de-romanticize the city for us suburban folks.

 Actually, I'm not sure even that would have worked, I love this city.
 As I've said before, and I'll say again: It's where shit goes to happen.